Stewartsville, Virginia

-Stewartsville is a census-designated place (CDP) in Bedford County, Virginia, United States.
+Stewartsville is a census-designated place (CDP) in southwestern Bedford County, Virginia, United States.
 The population as of the 2020 census was 533.
-The CDP is located in western Bedford County, along Virginia State Route 24, between Vinton and Chamblissburg.
+The CDP is located along State Route 24, between Vinton and Chamblissburg.
 It is part of the Lynchburg Metropolitan Statistical Area.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 2.531 square miles (6.56 km²).
+According to the United States Census Bureau, the CDP has a total area of 2.531 square miles (6.56 km2), of which 0.003 square mile (0.003 km2) is water.

 Demographics

-The community was delineated by the US Census Bureau for the first time in 2020.
+Stewartsville first appeared as a census designated place in the 2020 U.S. census.

+2020 census

 As of the census of 2020, there were 533 people residing in the CDP.
 There were 245 housing units.
 The racial makeup of the CDP was 95.3% White, 1.7% African American or Black, 0.0% American Indian, 0.2% Asian, 0.0% Pacific Islander, 0.0% from other races, and 2.8% from two or more races.
 Hispanic or Latino of any race were 1.1% of the population.

 Government

 The United States Postal Service does not operate a post office within the CDP.
-Addresses use a Vinton or Goodview ZIP code.
+Addresses use a Vinton or Goodview ZIP Code.